Tom Whyman

 Tom Whyman is an academic philosopher and writer.
 Whyman is a freelance writer and teaches philosophy part-time at the University of Durham.
 He has undertaken studies in the following fields: Frankfurt School critical theory, German idealism, Kierkegaard, and contemporary ethical naturalism.

 Whyman was born in Frimley, Surrey, and currently lives in Gateshead.

 He published 'Infinitely Full of Hope: Fatherhood and the Future in an Age of Crisis and Disaster', which discusses the philosophy of hope and despair, in relation to parenthood and the upcoming birth of his child.

+He ran as a Green Party candidate in the 2026 Gateshead Metropolitan Borough Council election.